viktoriasemaan/sa-ai-agent/README.md

 ## Tool 1 - Q&A ChatBot utilizing Knowledge Bases for Amazon Bedrock

-This tool aims to demonstrate how quickly a Knowledge Base or Retrieval Augmented Generation (RAG) system can be created.
-It enriches standard user requests with new information uploaded to the knowledge base.
+This tool demonstrates how quickly a Knowledge Base or Retrieval Augmented Generation (RAG) system can be set up.
+It enriches user queries with new information from an uploaded knowledge base.

-In our case, we will upload the latest published AWS whitepapers and references architecture diagrams to the knowledge base.
-This will allow the tool to provide answers as a solution architect by retrieving relevant information from the documentation.
+🎥 *You can find the demo with detailed steps [here](./demos/Video 1 - Tool 1.mp4)*

+### Custom Knowledge Base Setup:

+We will use a custom knowledge base that includes data from both a web crawler and S3 data sources:

+- **Web Crawler**: This example crawls a custom [GitHub repository](https://github.com/viktoriasemaan/swissbox) containing information about the SwissBox app.
+Feel free to replace this with your own data sources.
+Learn more about setting up web crawlers [here](https://docs.aws.amazon.com/bedrock/latest/userguide/webcrawl-data-source-connector.html).
+- **S3 Data Source**: Any additional documentation about your application can be added to S3.
+Learn more about the supported formats [here](https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-base-ds.html).

+By using these sources, the tool will provide answers about the SwissBox app that foundational models might not have.
+This enables you to retrieve relevant information about your application within seconds.

+### How RAG Works:

-RAG optimizes the output of a large language model by referencing an authoritative knowledge base.
-It compares embeddings of user queries to the knowledge library vector, appending the original prompt with relevant information to generate an informed response.
+RAG optimizes the output of a large language model by referencing a custom knowledge base.
+It compares embeddings of user queries with the knowledge library vectors, then appends relevant information to the original prompt to generate a more informed response.

 <div align="center">
     <img src="images/image02_rag_in_action.png" width="600">
 </div>

-#### 1. Download Reference Architecture Diagrams

-First, download the latest reference architecture diagrams from [AWS Reference Architecture Diagrams](https://aws.amazon.com/architecture/reference-architecture-diagrams) and upload them to your S3 bucket named `knowledge-base-bedrock-agent`.

-#### 2. Create a Knowledge Base on Bedrock
+#### 1. Create a Knowledge Base on Bedrock

 Navigate to the Amazon Bedrock service.
 Under Builder Tools, select Knowledge Bases and create a new one.

-#### 3. Configure Permissions
+#### 2. Configure Permissions

 During the configuration, you need to set permissions for the job.
 This includes access to S3 and other services.

-#### 4. Choose Data Source
+#### 3. Choose Data Source

 Select your data source.
 Options include: